OctopusDeploy/docs/docs/approvals/service-now/index.md

 ### Supplying the CR number to a deployment

-If you add a variable to your project named `Octopus.ServiceNow.Change.Number`, then a CR will not be created, and instead, the supplied CR number will be used during the approval check.
+If you add a variable to your project named `Octopus.ServiceNow.ChangeRequest.Number`, then a CR will not be created, and instead, the supplied CR number will be used during the approval check.
 This variable can also be [scoped](/docs/projects/variables/index.md#scoping-variables) or configured as a [Prompted variable](/docs/projects/variables/prompted-variables.md).

 ### Setting up environments for CR approval